 - The reason you may be overweight (those with a history of metabolic syndrome or obesity, and who have read publications espousing that theory).

 The truth is that, given the right conditions, insulin is absolutely both.
-But let’s stick to the proper definition, and ask, what is insulin?
+But let’s stick to the proper definition, and ask, what is it?

 Insulin is a peptide hormone.
 When you see the term “peptide,” it simply means that something is made of protein.
 This means that the hormone is manufactured from the products of the meat or plant-based proteins in your diet.
 Insulin is manufactured by the pancreas, a relatively small organ in the body that has both exocrine function (creates hormones and enzymes that are secreted into a duct that does not enter the common blood stream), and endocrine function (creates hormones and enzymes that are directly secreted into the common bloodstream).